 IoT in the soccer arena: The turf whisperer

 Every professional soccer stadium has an experienced greenkeeper who cares for the sacred turf.
 And now, for the first time, the greenkeeper at the Allianz Arena – home of FC Bayern – will be assisted by an application.
-It’s being made possible by MindSphere, the open IoT operating system, and software developers at evosoft.
+It’s being made possible by MindSphere, the leading industrial IoT as a service solution from Siemens, and software developers at evosoft.

 The “sacred turf” is what soccer fans call the lawn, where everything ends in either victory or defeat.
 For the sake of the camera, the turf has to be a spectacular green.
 It also has to offer players a firm grip and give the ball speedy passage.
 And it has to do this throughout the season, including in the winter when the weather is icy cold and grass is usually dormant.

 As in many soccer stadiums, the precious turf in FC Bayern’s Allianz Arena is tended by a greenkeeper.
 Every day at 6:30 a.m., the greenkeeper is on site.
 Early morning provides the best light for evaluating the turf.
 He divides the lawn surface into six imaginary zones, each of which is subject to certain conditions.
 The stands create irregular shadows on the surface.
 Some places are exposed to rain and wind, others are not.
 It’s almost as though there were a separate microclimate at ground level.

 App for turf care

 The FC Bayern Greenkeeper App will now assist the greenkeeper and give the grass a voice.
 Sensors gather data and send it to MindSphere, the leading industrial IoT as a service solution from Siemens.
 The MindSphere application then evaluates the data and converts it into action recommendations.
 Water more.
 Expose the grass to stronger or longer light.
 Start the lawn heating, or turn it down (more information about applications for MindSphere can be found here).